rebsonoliveira/sql-server/samples/databases/wide-world-importers/wwi-dw-database-scripts/README.md

 5. Execute the script **5-wwi-dw-load-seed-data.sql**.
 This script populates the seed data required for the database.
 It will typically take a few minutes to execute.

 6. Execute the script **6-wwi-dw-enable-full-features.sql**.
-This script enables features not available in standard edition.
-Skip this step when creating the sample database targeting standard edition.
+This script enables features for the full version of the sample database.

+  - When using SQL Server 2016 SP1 (or a later servicing release), the full features are supported across all editions of SQL Server, including Standard and Express edition.
+  - With Azure SQL Database, at the time of writing, some of the full features are supported only in Premium-tier databases, so you should skip this step when targeting a Standard-tier database.

 7. Execute the **WWI_Integration** SSIS package to perform the ETL to populate the database.
 For details see [wwi-integration-etl] (../wwi-integration-etl/).